 Maintaining relationships with friends, family, people we work with, or boyfriends/girlfriends can be really tough at times, and make you stressed.
 This might be because you have different values or expectations from each other.

-To help manage the stress, talk to someone about what’s upsetting you.
+If the relationship still causes you stress, talk to someone about what’s upsetting you.
 Talking to someone you trust helps you to work out why you’re stressed out by the relationship and what you can do about it.

-It’s not usually possible to completely remove the stress from your life, but managing it is definitely possible and lets you get on with things. here’s some ideas for how to do that:
+It’s not usually possible to completely remove the stress from your life.
+But, managing it is definitely possible and lets you get on with things.

 Go for a walk or run – exercising can be a really good way of relieving stress.
 It helps to get rid of all that pent up energy and can leave you feeling much calmer.
 Any sort of exercise can be good.

 Hang out with friends – you might need to take your mind off things for a while.
 Hanging out with friends is one way of doing that.
 You might find that similar things stress you all out, so talking about your problems with them may be helpful.

 Take some deep breaths – deep breathing can help to relax the body and calm you down.
 Taking deep breaths before an exam, game, job interview or before going on stage can help to calm you down and focus on what it is you are about to do.

 Set realistic goals – becoming over-stressed may make it harder to keep things in perspective.
 Setting realistic goals (both for the short-term and long-term) and priorities, and time management, can be really useful ways of managing your stress.

 Have multiple options to achieve your goals – there’s never just one way to achieve something.
 It’s important not to put all your eggs into one basket – investigate and plan other ways to get to where you want to go, whether it’s a college degree, job, or holiday.